crosvera/pdbtidy_proposal/proposal.markdown

 4.- Project schedule.
 ----------------------

-  This schedule was made according the official Google Summer of Code schedule.
+  This schedule was made according the official [Google Summer of Code schedule][8].

 #### April 26 - May 23:
 #####  Tasks: